EdgyCrypt/Static_Code_Checker/Project_Charter.md

 ### 1. Project Summary

 Grading code is a very time-consuming task.
 We aim to make this easier for both students and professors alike.
-Students armed with an input and output file will be able to test their code against their professors expected outputs giving them the difference so they can correct prior to sumbition.
+Students armed with an input and output file will be able to test their code against their professors expected outputs giving them the difference so they can correct prior to submission.
 For professors the application will be able to run and test students code and provided information on weither or not the inputs match.

 ### Team